merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/04_Single_Mode.md

 ![Figure 1.
 Options Overview](multiple-warehouse-figure-1-1.png)

-The purpose of this paper is explain the Single Mode Options.
+The purpose of this paper is to explain the Single Mode Options.
 Let’s take a look at the following schematic diagram.

 ![Figure 2.
 General Options](Fig_2_1.png)